The Cost of Life Insurance

 In addition, the type of policy and amount of coverage you choose will affect the cost of your premium.
 Other factors that can affect your insurance costs include how dangerous your occupation is, any pre-existing medical conditions you may have and your immediate family’s medical history.

-How Age and Gender Affects Life Insurance Costs
+How Age and Sex Affects Life Insurance Costs

-Age and gender both drive the cost of life insurance.
+Age and sex both drive the cost of life insurance.
 Men typically have to pay higher premiums than women because women overall have a longer life expectancy.

 The older you are, the more insurance premiums will cost you.
 You can expect to pay 8 percent to 10 percent more each year the longer you wait to buy life insurance, according to AIG Direct.
 It jumps to 9 percent to 12 percent more a year once you hit 50.